nerdnik/PyCliqueTop_2023/README.md

 # PyCliqueTop_2023
 Written on August 28, 2023 by Nikki Sanderson

-PyCliqueTop_2023 is a python version of MATLAB CliqueTop package by Chad Giusti corresponding to the 2015 PNAS paper "Clique topology reveals intrinsic geometric structure in neural correlations".
+PyCliqueTop_2023 is a python version of the MATLAB CliqueTop package by Chad Giusti corresponding to the 2015 PNAS paper "Clique topology reveals intrinsic geometric structure in neural correlations".

-Persisent homology (previously computed using Perseus) is now computed using the python package Ripser (https://ripser.scikit-tda.org).
+Persisent homology (previously computed using the software Perseus) is now computed using the python package Ripser (https://ripser.scikit-tda.org).

 To run the functions in PyCliqueTop_2023, you'll need first install Ripser.
 To install Ripser, you'll need Cython.
 To install both of these, run the following in your terminal: